tarantool/doc/doc/reference/tarantoolctl.rst

         Query and set the LuaRocks configuration.

 ``tarantoolctl rocks doc NAME``
-        Show a documentation for an installed rock.
+        Show documentation for an installed rock.

 ``tarantoolctl rocks download [NAME]``
         Download a specific rock or rockspec file from a rocks server.